Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 ---

 # Introduction
-This cinematic adventure is intended for one player and one DM, and it can start dynamically when a player arrives at [[lore:Gullenshire@hoverncast]], a small port city in [[lore:Hoverncast]].
+This adventure is intended for one player and one DM, and it can start dynamically when a player arrives at [[lore:Gullenshire@hoverncast]], a small port city in [[lore:Hoverncast]].
 In a campaign with more than one PC, one can be singled out by Moreau.

 ## Running the Adventure
 Darling of the Docks is a short adventure intended for one character of any level.
 The goal of this adventure is to introduce the player to a crime syndicate called [[the Network]], the headquarters of which are located in Gullenshire.
 Gullenshire is the smallest and most prosperous port city of Hoverncast, the west coast of [[Durn]].